Open-Cascade-SAS/OCCT/dox/upgrade/upgrade.md

 @subsection upgrade_760_storageformatversion Storage format version of OCAF document

 The methods *XmlLDrivers::StorageVersion()* and *BinLDrivers::StorageVersion()* were removed.
-Since now *TDocStd_Document* manupulates the storage format version of a document for both XML and binary file formats.
+Since now *TDocStd_Document* manipulates the storage format version of a document for both XML and binary file formats.
 For this the methods *StorageFormatVersion()* and *ChangeStorageFormatVersion()* were moved from *CDM_Document* to *TDocStd_Document*.
 The methods are used to get and set the storage format version of a document.
 A new enumeration *TDocStd_FormatVersion* lists the storage format versions of a document.
 By default, the document uses the latest (current) storage format version.